 Career Development Services are available to students who are undecided or uncertain about career plans and for those who are ready to make the transition from student to employee.
 Career resource and information tools are available in the K. Ray Bailey Student Services Center and on the College website at abtech.edu/careers.
 Sessions are available in career exploration, resume writing, interview skills, and other areas of interest.
-An appointment may be made online at www.abtech.edu/careerscheduling.
+An appointment may be made online at www.abtech.edu/careers.

 Job Board and Career Coach are available to curriculum and continuing education students as well as to the general community.
 Individuals interested in connecting with area employers may participate in Job Board, an online job posting system.
 Job seekers may create an account, review posted jobs, and apply for positions of interest.
-All A-B Tech Work Study positions are posted in Job Board for curriculum students approved for Federal Work Study.
 Enrolled students may also request resume assistance prior to applying for posted positions.